krivard/codalab-worksheets-wiki/Dev:-Database-Migrations.md

-# Database Migrations
-The project is using South ([South Docs](http://south.readthedocs.org/en/latest/index.html)) for migrations.
+The CodaLab project uses South ([South Docs](http://south.readthedocs.org/en/latest/index.html)) for migrations.

 When changes are made to the models a migration will need to be created to capture the change and allow it to be applied.
 In the simplest case, such as adding fields and tables: